 We understand, too, that the decision to provide an independent school education represents a significant financial investment in a child’s future.
 Our desire is to make it possible for families to enroll their children at Dunham regardless of their economic circumstances.
-Many families don't realize that we offer merit scholarships, need-based financial assistance, several payment plans, and a multi-child tuition discount.
+Many families don't realize that we offer merit scholarships, need-based financial assistance, and several payment plans.
 Take a moment to learn about our Virtus Scholarships and our tuition assistance program.
 Please contact our Admissions Office if you have questions.
 We're here to assist you in making a Dunham education possible for your child.

 An independent school education is a major investment, requiring planning and often sacrifice on the part of parents.
 As a member of the National Association of Independent Schools (NAIS), we strongly believe the family, to that the extent that they are able, is responsible for financing a child’s education.
 We do understand, however, that not every family has the means to cover the full cost of tuition and offer need-based tuition assistance for those who would otherwise be unable to consider enrolling their children at Dunham.